emarcey/cicerone/glossary/brewing.md

 		* brewer can watch fermentation and gauge progress
 		* broad, shallow containers encourage ester formation
 		* top cropping allows yeast to be collected for future use
+* **Phenolic Off Flavor (POF)**: a sometimes-desired pepper and/or clove flavor imparted by ale yeasts that produce phenols (i.e. ales with the PAD gene (Phenyl Acrylate Decarboxylase))
 * **Real Ale:** beer that undergoes secondary fermentation in its serving vessel AND is dispensed without the use of supplementary carbon dioxide
 	* See [07__beer_service](obsidian://open?vault=cicerone&file=modules%2Fbritish_and_irish%2F07__beer_service)
 * **Reinheitsgebot:** (also known as the Bavarian Purity Law of 1516, or the German Purity Law; originally called the Surrogatverbot)